 Simple Contrastive Learning (SimCLR)

-SimCLR is a simple framework for contrastive learning of visual representations, the algorithm maximizes the agreement between different augmentations of the same image.
+SimCLR is a simple framework for contrastive learning of visual representations, the model maximizes the agreement between different augmentations of the same image.
 A SimCLR model is trained to recognize the same image under different transformations, such as rotation, cropping, or color changes.
 For example, SimCLR can be used to learn representations for image classification or object detection.

 Pre-trained Language Models (PTM)